-As of June 30, 2014, the Company was not subject to the financial covenants, and excess borrowing availability was approximately \$7.2 million.
-As of August 11, 2014, the date of this filing, the Company was in compliance with all financial covenants.
+As of September 30, 2014, the Company was in compliance with all financial covenants, and excess borrowing availability was approximately \$13.7 million.

-Credit Aareement
+Credit Agreement

 In August 2012, VTBH entered into a loan and security agreement ("the Credit Agreement") with various financial institutions, which amended and restated the then existing \$28 million term loan and \$15 million credit facility.
 The Credit Agreement, which was to expire on August 22, 2015, provided for a \$45 million term loan that bore interest at VTBH's option at (i) the Adjusted Base Rate plus the applicable margin ranging from 2.50% to 3.25% as determined by VTBH's total leverage ratio, or (ii) LIBOR, plus the applicable margin ranging from 3.50% to 4.25%.
 The Applicable Base Rate is equal to the highest of (a) the Prime Rate as determined by the syndication agent, (b) the federal funds rate plus 0.5% and (c) the LIBOR rate plus 1.0%.
 VTBH's obligations under the Credit Agreement were secured by a first priority lien against substantially all of VTBH's assets.